-- Changes you make to the FAFSA or Admissions applications, including changing your Home College location, WILL cause delays to your financial aid eligibility and disbursements, if eligible. - If eligible, you will receive your disbursement according to the dates on the appropriate semester disbursement schedule. - Grant disbursement amounts are based on your enrollment status and eligibility - Unit checks are done approximately 2 weeks before each disbursement date. - Cal Grant and Direct Loan recipients must be enrolled at least Half Time, 6 units and must have an approved academic program.
+- Changes you make to the FAFSA or Admissions applications, including changing your Home College location, WILL cause delays to your financial aid eligibility and disbursements, if eligible. - Grant disbursement amounts are based on your enrollment status and eligibility - Unit checks are done approximately 2 weeks before each disbursement date. - Cal Grant and Direct Loan recipients must be enrolled at least half time (6 units) and must have an approved academic program.
 If you need to update your academic program please contact Admissions and Records to update information. - Remaining in all of your classes is critical to avoid repayment of funds received; if you receive payment for a class and drop, you may be required to repay a portion, or the entire grant back. - If you receive Financial Aid at another school you CANNOT receive a disbursement at RCC for the same payment period. - Disbursement dates are contingent upon funding and are subject to change without notice. - Monitor your RCCD student email for your financial aid status